thatmlopsguy/thatmlopsguy.github.io/content/about.md

 check [this page](hire.md).

 Spending the majority of my days sitting in front of a computer screen; I’m always happy when I take the time to go on a walk and admire nature’s natural beauty.
+I’m passionate about minimalism, stoicism, environmentalism, and financial independence.

+What drives me is the joy of learning, understanding how things work, and delving into the reasons behind what we do.
+I’m a naturally curious person, which is why I read so many books to feed my curiosity.
+Rather than specializing in one field, I prefer to learn about various topics and connect them in creative ways.
+This approach helps me generate new ideas and think outside the box, which is why I see myself as a generalist.

 Thanks for stopping by, I hope you find something useful or interesting.